dummy-image

 Father of the Bride Speech

-The father of the bride’s speech is what starts the wedding speech order.
+The bride’s father’s speech starts the wedding speech order.
 It is one of those traditionally important speeches that will usually:

 • Welcome and thank guests for coming to the occasion.

-• Compliment his daughter and share some heartwarming stories about her and include why you are proud of her.
+• Compliment his daughter, share heartwarming stories about her, and include why you are proud of her.

 • Welcome the groom to your family and toast to absent family and friends